-Best Car Wax: Protect Your Car & Keep it Looking New With These Top Picks
+Best Car Waxes: Protect Your Car and Keep It Looking New

 Find the best car wax to make your vehicle shine like new.

 TheDrive and its partners may earn a commission if you purchase a product through one of our links.
 Read more.

 For any vehicle owner who is dedicated to caring for their own ride, waxing can be the finishing touch of a long car detailing process; one that is worth every bit of effort it takes to get right.
 Learning how to wax a car requires the proper wax itself, and that’s where this comprehensive guide comes in.
 If you are looking for the best car wax that fits your needs, read on to learn all about the top car waxes and why we like them.

 Synthetic car waxes are some of the most common waxing products available.
 Made out of polymers and varying ingredients, synthetic waxes tend to be the preferable choice if you want something that will last as long as possible before deteriorating.

 - Best OverallAero Cosmetics Car Wash Wax KitSummarySummaryThe best synthetic wax that can almost do it all when it comes to offering a thorough wash, clean shine, and a protective coat.ProsProsEasy to apply and work with on most vehicle surfaces.
 Blemish-free results with the proper application.ConsConsDoesn't offer showroom-worthy results.
 Can be difficult to apply in large areas at one time.

 - Best ValueCarGuys Hybrid Wax SealantSummarySummaryA great blended, hybrid wax that combines some of the best properties of natural and synthetic solutions.ProsProsGreat for hand application.
 Doesn't take much wax to get noticeable results.
 Can be applied to windshields.ConsConsDoesn't offer a lot of wax for multiple vehicles.
 Lifespan is only one or two weeks instead of months.